 The Edmonton Seniors Coordinating Council is supporting the community-driven work by providing facilitation, conflict mediation, project development, partnership development, and support for the various elements of the framework.

-Organizations and professional stakeholders within Edmonton's seniors serving network are invited to take part in ongoing network gatherings to learn more about the initiative--where we're at and where we're headed.
-The next meeting is:
+Organizations and professional stakeholders within Edmonton's seniors serving network are invited to take part in ongoing Network Gatherings to learn more about the initiative--where we are and where we're headed.